 Nehemiah (meaning "Yahweh Comforts") was a captive in Persia, who had become the cup-bearer for the King Artaxerxes I. He received permission, in the 20th year of that king (444 BC) to return to Jerusalem and to assist the struggling Jews there in their efforts to restore Jerusalem's walls, which were hindered by troublesome Samaritan neighbors.
+This was 12 or 13 years after Ezra had returned to Jerusalem (Ezra 7:8; Neh.2:1).

 Unlike Ezra, Nehemiah was not a priest.
 Nor was he a prophet.
 He was a concerned "layman" who (like Moses and like Jesus) gave up a high position in order to identify with his people in their plight.
-He lived in a time when Jerusalem was in need of restoration, which parallels the proper concern of Christians in our own time to restore the Church to its pristine purity and normalcy.
+He lived in a time when Jerusalem was dilapidated and in need of restoration (which parallels the proper concern of Christians in our own time to restore the deteriorated Church to its original purity and normalcy.

 As cupbearer to the Persian king, Nehemiah learned that the walls of Jerusalem were broken down, and was visibly dejected.
 Upon discovering the cause of his grief, Artaxerxes sent him to Judah as governor of the province with a mission to rebuild the walls.
 Upon his arrival, he took a firm stand against Judah's many enemies - Samaritans, Ammonites, Arabs and Philistines.
 By refusing to be distracted, and arming the workers with swords as well as trowels, he managed to see the walls rebuilt within 52 days.
-He then took measures to repopulate the city and purify the Jewish community, enforcing the cancellation of debt, assisting Ezra to promulgate the law of Moses, and enforcing the divorce of Jewish men from their non-Jewish wives.
+He then took measures to repopulate the city and purify the Jewish community, enforcing the cancellation of debt, assisting Ezra to enforce the law of Moses, and requiring the divorce of Jewish men from their non-Jewish wives.

-He returned to the king in Susa after 12 years as governor.
-After an interval, he returned to Jerusalem, only to find that the people had fallen back into compromise.
+He returned to the king in Susa after 12 years as governor, and, after an interval, he returned to Jerusalem, only to find that the people had fallen back into compromise.
 Non-Jews were permitted to conduct business inside Jerusalem on the Sabbath and to keep rooms in the Temple.
 Greatly angered, he purified the Temple and the priests and Levites and enforced the observance of the law of Moses.